Fix “The Site Ahead Contains Harmful Programs” Warning in Google

 Granted, this is a check but it will help you confirm that your site is indeed clean.
 It is validation of your effort and will give you peace of mind.
 Getting here wasn’t easy, so celebrate this incredible achievement!

-How to remove the “the site ahead contains harmful programs” warning
+Step 2: Remove the “the site ahead contains harmful programs” warning

-The steps are fairly straightforward, but before you do anything you must ensure that your site is completely free of malware.
+Google’s appeal process is fairly straightforward, but before you do anything you must ensure that your site is completely free of malware.
 Each of these review requests are addressed manually, so repeated ones, while well-intentioned, will earn you a ban of 30 days.
 The key to getting rid of the notice is to exercise patience and restraint when dealing with Google.

 Now, onto the steps: